-Parent Loans for Undergraduate Students (PLUS).
+PLUS Loans.
 A PLUS loan is a federal loan available to parents who borrow on behalf of dependent students.
 Parents may borrow up to the full cost of education minus other financial aid.
 If a parent wishes the PLUS to be used for financial clearance, the completed PLUS application must be in the Student Financial Services Office to be certified prior to registration.
 If the PLUS is to be used to pay the entire cost of education, the Student Financial Services Office must have indication from Direct Loans that the parent loan has been approved.
 Otherwise the parent is expected to make the required payments for financial clearance.